Rushland Bois emitting vocal vibrations coast to coast all across the fruited plain behind the Golden EIB microphone.

 They just feel sorry for the poor guy.

-And it seems like the world's ganged up on the poor guy and so forth.
+It's founded in his apparent likability, and it seems like the world's ganged up on the poor guy, and so forth.

-They just they just feel sorry for him.
+They just feel sorry for him.

-And they and that's why it uh Romney better not go.
+And that's why Romney better not go.

-It's why race is still a factor.
+That's why race is still a factor.

 He's still the first black president.

-I wish I had more time to develop this, but I've got to take a time out here.
+I wish I had more time to develop this, but I've got to take time out here.

 We'll be back and continue.

-Michelle Obama with a fundraising email that says: Maybe you should skip dinner at your favorite place and send the money to my husband's reelection camp.
+Michelle Obama with a fundraising email that says, maybe you should skip dinner at your favorite place and send the money to my husband's re-election camp.